What is Revolving Credit? Key Features and Benefits Explained

 But, what exactly is revolving credit, and why should it matter to your business?

-But what exactly is revolving credit, and why should it matter for your business?
 Simply put, it allows you to borrow up to a set limit, repay, and borrow again as needed—offering far more flexibility than fixed loans with rigid repayment schedules.
 For small and medium-sized enterprises (SMEs), this kind of financial flexibility can be a game-changer.

 Whether you're covering a cash flow gap, navigating seasonal fluctuations, or seizing a growth opportunity, revolving credit provides the financial breathing room you need.
 Plus, you only pay interest on what you actually use.